-For all their advantages and undeniable points of appeal, there is simply no denying the fact that synthetic materials make for garments that inevitably look cheaper than those made using natural fibres.
-Whether it’s the drape, weight, shine, texture or anything else really doesn’t matter – it is very difficult to make synthetic clothing look as sophisticated and elegant as natural fibre garments.
+For all their advantages and undeniable points of appeal, there is simply no denying the fact that synthetic materials make for garments that inevitably look cheaper than those made using natural fibers.
+Whether it’s the drape, weight, shine, texture or anything else really doesn’t matter – it is very difficult to make synthetic clothing look as sophisticated and elegant as natural fiber garments.
 This doesn’t necessarily mean you have to stick with cotton – anything from cashmere to silk to wool can also create the illusion of excessive expense.

 5 – Prints and Patterns

 When it comes to the patterns and prints you choose for your garments, it’s once again a case of opting for the classics and sticking with timeless options.
-Prints are great for taking attention away from poor manufacturing quality in general, but have a habit in their own right of looking cheap and tacky in no time.
+Prints are great for taking attention away from poor manufacturing quality in general but have a habit in their own right of looking cheap and tacky in no time.
 Compare a classic striped blouse with a similar garment dotted with horse silhouettes for example and you’ll get the point.

 6 – Accessorise Thoughtfully